Active learning with technology: bringing students, faculty, and information together

 The Miami University Libraries provide individualized assistance in person, by phone, by email, via text message, and through live online assistance.
 Service hours vary; consult library hours and directions for more information.

 Adaptive technologies for students with disabilities have become an essential component of post-secondary education.
-Miami's Office of Disability Resources provides alternative media production, as well as hardware & software technologies, for students who need such services.
+Student Disability Services provides alternative media production, as well as hardware & software technologies, for students who need such services.
 Assistance includes, but is not limited to, voice-recognition software, large monitors, screen readers, text readers, and procedures to access and convert print materials.

 The University Libraries also provide a variety of hardware and software, including JAWS, ZOOMTEXT Magnifier, and Kurzweil 3000.

-For more information about adaptive technology options at Miami, contact the Office of Disability Resources at (513) 529-1541.Back to top
+For more information about adaptive technology options at Miami, contact Student Disability Services at (513) 529-1541.Back to top